DevExpress/devextreme-demos/JSDemos/Demos/Charts/StandardBar/description.md

   See the [Specify the Bar Width](/Documentation/Guide/UI_Components/Chart/Series_Types/Bar_Series/#Specify_the_Bar_Width) article for more information.

-You can also use the [commonSeriesSettings](Documentation/ApiReference/UI_Components/dxChart/Configuration/commonSeriesSettings/) object to configure all series in the bar chart.
+You can also use the [commonSeriesSettings](Documentation/ApiReference/UI_Components/dxChart/Configuration/commonSeriesSettings/) object to configure all series in the Bar chart.

 ## Customize Bar Chart

-You can show [point labels](/Documentation/Guide/UI_Components/Chart/Point_Labels/Overview/) to make the bar chart more informative.
+You can show [point labels](/Documentation/Guide/UI_Components/Chart/Point_Labels/Overview/) to make the Bar chart more informative.

 To help a user identify a series among others on the chart legend, specify its [name](/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/#name).